nickscozza/Team-Soon-AI-Hackathon-Files/README.md

 Ok, so what is the goal of our project?

 The goal of our project is to create a genetic algorithm to reverse engineer an effective prompt to an LLM (Large Language Model) This prompt must produce outputs similar to the desired output.
 (Note: Scott has found a dataset that contains the desired output for each prompt.
-Therefor)
+Therefore, the desired output is supplied.)

 Project Requirements